Free Ohio Rental Lease Agreement Templates (7) | PDF

 Domestic Violence: Ohio does not explicitly set laws allowing domestic violence victims to terminate prematurely; such actions require court action (OHRC 5321).

-Landlord Noncompliance: While unable to independently terminate a lease, tenants use the courts to remedy material breaches (OHRC 5321.07).
+Landlord Noncompliance: While unable to independently terminate a lease, tenants deposit the rent with the courts to seek a cure or termination after a 30-day notice ((OHRC 5321.07), (OHRC 5321.08)).

-Landlord Harassment: Tenants must be able to prove constructive eviction whenever they must terminate over harassment (OHRC 5321).
+Landlord Harassment: Tenants must be able to prove constructive eviction whenever they terminate over harassment (OHRC 5321.04).

-Inhabitability: Tenants deliver a notice in writing specifically requiring landlords to remedy code violations before seeking court aid (OHRC 5321.07(A)).
+Inhabitability: Tenants deliver a notice in writing specifically requiring landlords to remedy code violations before seeking court aid ((OHRC 5321.07(A)), (OHRC 5321.07)).

 Is an oral lease enforceable?